cloudvignesh/static-webpage-azure/README.md

 Remember the primary endpoint link `https://statichost.z29.web.core.windows.net/` that was generated when you enabled static website on your storage account? now that is the link for your end users to access your content on the public web.

+Watch the below Primary Endpoint from Blob Storage for access the static content 👇

 ![workflow](assets/screenshots/load_static.gif)

 ## Step 3: Configure Azure Front Door or Azure CDN